deathbyknowledge/playwriter/PLAYWRITER_AGENTS.md

 each test() block should reset the extension connection to make sure tests are independent.

-NEVER call browser.close() in the tests
+NEVER call browser.close() in tests or any other code that interacts with our CDP endpoint

 remember that every time the extension is activated in a tab that tab gets added to the available pages. so if you toggle the extension and then do .newPage() there will be 2 pages, not 1.